chocobearz/reversi/README.md

 curve, however, is a much different shape.
 We can see it very steeply increases at 10 then flattens out.
 This is due to the nature of the algorithm being a tree search using depth rather than playouts.
-The depth of the Tree is somewhere close to 10, so increases the depth past this point adds no new time as there is no new area to search.
+The depth of the Tree is somewhere close to 10, so increasing the depth past this point adds no new time as there is no new area to search.
 We see such a steep increase with increased depth because of the exponential nature of tree depth.
 We found that 5 depth took on average 0.77 second per play, 7 depth took 3.18 and 8 depth took 18.54.
 In order to meet